ESIPFed/cor/setup/recovery.md

 # Recovering files

 The directory /home/cor-admin1/COR is under version control using git (only local, no remote).
-So, recovering setenv.sh would be a matter of just using git.
+So, recovering a file like setenv.sh would be a matter of just using git (see examples).

 To recover a particular file, run
 ```
-git checkout -- <filename>
+git checkout -- setenv.sh
 ```

-To see differences in a file (like setenv sh in this example):
+To see differences in a file that's been edited (like setenv.sh in this example):
 ```
 $ git diff setenv.sh
 diff --git a/setenv.sh b/setenv.sh